Kendrick slam in 10th lifts Nats over Dodgers 7-3, into NLCS

 Daniel Hudson got the win, retiring Will Smith on a drive to the right field warning track with one on and one out in the ninth, then getting Chris Taylor on a liner to center.

-Sean Doolittle pitched a perfect 10th for the Nationals, ending a streak of three straight NLCS appearances by the Dodgers.
+Sean Doolittle pitched a perfect 10th for Washington, with center fielder Michael A. Taylor making a diving catch on Justin Turner for the final out.

-The Nationals/Montreal Expos franchise won a postseason series for only the second time, the first since the Expos beat Philadelphia in a 1981 Division Series caused by the midseason players’ strike.
+The Nationals/Montreal Expos franchise won a postseason series for only the second time, the first since the Expos beat Philadelphia in a 1981 Division Series caused by the midseason players’ strike only to lose to the Dodgers in the NLCS.

-Kershaw sat on the bench after the home runs, looking forlorn, bowing his head and holding it with his hands.
+Kershaw sat on the bench after the home runs, looking forlorn, bowing his head and holding it in his hands.
+He has a 4.43 ERA in 32 postseason appearances, nearly double his superb 2.44 ERA over a dozen regular seasons.

+”Everything people say is true right now about the postseason,” Kershaw said.

 The left-hander had replaced Buehler with two on and two outs in the seventh, and struck out Eaton on three pitches.
-Roberts didn’t second-guess his decision to stay with Kershaw in the eighth.
+Roberts didn’t second-hesitate to stay with Kershaw in the eighth.

 ”He’s probably the best pitcher of our generation,” Roberts said. ”It just didn’t work out.
 There’s always going to be second-guessing.
 I’ll take my chances any day on Clayton.”